 What Causes Vaginal Dryness?

-Vaginal dryness is one of the symptoms of genitourinary syndrome and is common in menopausal women.
+Vaginal dryness is one of the symptoms of genitourinary syndrome and is common in perimenopausal and menopausal women.
 A decrease in your estrogen levels can change the amount of natural lubricant your vagina produces.
 Estrogen is responsible for not only keeping your tissues moist but also helps keep your skin plump and healthy.
 When estrogen levels decline, you have less blood flow directed to your vagina and vulva, which means fewer nutrients and healing cells are traveling to the area.